ITenthusiasm/custom-elements/src/Combobox/docs/combobox-listbox.md

 ## Properties

-As a Custom Element, the `ComboboxListbox` inherits all of the methods/properties of [`HTMLElement`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) interface.
+As a Custom Element, the `ComboboxListbox` inherits all of the methods and properties of the [`HTMLElement`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) interface.
 It has no special properties of its own.

 ## What's Next?